magnars/dash.el/README.md

 #### -partial `(fn &rest args)`

-Takes a function `fn` and fewer than the normal arguments to `fn`, and returns a fn that takes a variable number of additional `args`.
+Take a function `fn` and fewer than the normal arguments to `fn`, and return a fn that takes a variable number of additional `args`.
 When called, the returned function calls `fn` with `args` first and then additional args.